List of submissions to the 81st Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 81st Academy Awards for Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is handed out annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

 For the 81st Academy Awards, the Academy invited 96 countries to submit films for the Academy Award for Best Foreign Language Film.
 Only one film was accepted from each country, and the deadline by which copies of all submitted films must be sent to the Academy was October 1, 2008.
 The Academy of Motion Picture Arts and Sciences released its official list of submissions on October 17, 2008.
 Submission of a film does not mean automatic qualification for competition: the Academy has the final word on eligibility and has in the past disqualified several submissions.
 The Academy of Motion Picture Arts and Sciences announced that a "record 67-strong" list of films were submitted for the competition.
 The Middle Eastern kingdom of Jordan submitted a film for the first time and Latvia returned to the competition after a 15-year absence.

 The Oscar Foreign Film Committee began screening the foreign film entries on October 17, 2008.
 A shortlist of nine semi-finalists was announced January 13, 2009.
 Due to a new rule, only six films on the shortlist were decided based on the votes of the at-large committee.
 The other three were selected by the Academy's foreign film executive committee.
 The official nominees were announced on January 22, 2009.

-The winner of the Academy Award for Best Foreign Language Film was Japan's Departures.
+Japan won the award for the fourth time, marking its first competitive win after three Honorary Awards in the 1950s, with Departures by Yōjirō Takita.